cgpavlakos/GenAI-Demo/README.md

 3. ssh in and check setup log with `tail -f llama_setup.log`
 4. when its done, your application will be running on `ipaddress:8502`

-o customize: replace the PDFs in ~/src/GenAI-Demo-main/docs
+to customize: replace the PDFs in ~/src/GenAI-Demo-main/docs

 If you get `ValidationError: 1 validation error for OCIGenAIEmbeddings __root__ Could not authenticate with OCI client` then there is an issue with the oci credentials, easy to fix: